Signature preview not working in Outlook

 First, you need to make sure that your images are correctly inserted into the signature.
 To check your signature:

-- Open the Manage Signatures App and select your signature rule.
+- Sign in at app.codetwo.com and select your signature rule.

-- Go to the Design tab and open (edit) your signature to launch the signature editor.
+- Go to the Design step and open (edit) your signature to launch the signature editor.

 If your image is inserted inside a paragraph (<p>) tag directly in the <body> tag (not inside any table), the preview will not load and you will get the error shown above (Fig. 7.) or – if your signature contains other elements – the add-in will show everything except the image (Fig. 8.).